-It was sometime during late 1999 through early 2000, near the peak of the dot com bubble, the legendary George Soros and his hedge-fund team was working on how to prepare for the inevitable sell-off in technology stocks.
+It was sometime during late 1999 through early 2000, near the peak of the dot-com bubble, the legendary George Soros and his hedge-fund team were working on how to prepare for the inevitable sell-off in technology stocks.

 As the markets soared further in March 2000, Druckenmiller was quoted as saying, “I don’t like this market.
 I think we should probably lighten up.”
 Soros himself would regularly warn his team that tech stocks were a bubble set to burst.

 Despite this, when the sell-off finally did begin in mid-March 2000, Soros Fund Management wasn’t ready for it.
 His funds were still loaded with high-tech and biotech stocks.
 Just in five days, starting 15th March, Soros’s flagship Quantum Fund saw what had been a 2% year-to-date gain turn into an 11% loss.
 By the end of April, the Quantum Fund was down 22% since the start of the year, and the smaller Quota Fund was down 32%.

 Post that, in April 2000, Soros said at a conference, “Maybe I don’t understand the market.
 Maybe the music has stopped, but people are still dancing.”

 Same month, at another conference, Druckenmiller confessed, “It would have been nice to go out on top, like Michael Jordan.
 But I overplayed my hand.”

 Here is how Druckenmiller summarized his experience of 2000 in an interview late last year (Nov.
 2013) –